WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config62-EOL is made for stable release 6.2.X EOL
 - mywsl-config63-EOL is made for stable release 6.3.X EOL
 - mywsl-config64-EOL is made for stable release 6.4.X EOL
-- mywsl-config65 is made for stable release 6.5.X
+- mywsl-config65-EOL is made for stable release 6.5.X EOL
 - mywsl-config66 is made for stable release 6.6.X

 - mywsl-configrc is made for next release candidate 6.7-rc